Engine Coolant Temperature Sensor: Step By Step Replacement

 Some steps and sensor locations may vary depending on the year, make and model of your vehicle.
 So, if you need more info, get a manual for your vehicle, as they are easy to find.
 And, because you already know you need a new sensor, you should get that first.

-Almost every parts store has them but, I recommend you get a factory replacement from your local dealer.
+Almost every parts store has them, but I recommend you get a factory replacement from your local dealer.
 The biggest reason is you get what you pay for, and I would not skimp on something this important.

 1